Critical Temperatures of Excited Holographic Superconductors in Born--Infeld Electrodynamics on a Reissner--Nordstr\"om--AdS Background: Holographic Setup: Central Charge Ensemble with Spherical Geometry

-We consider the action of a charged complex scalar field coupled to a gauge field in four-dimensional AdS space.
+We consider the action of a charged complex scalar field coupled to a gauge field in four-dimensional AdS space with spherical spatial sections.
 In the Born-Infeld nonlinear electrodynamics framework, the total action takes the form \cite{Albash:2009ix,Gregory:2009km}

 where $G$ is the gravitational constant, $\Lambda = -3/L^2$ is the negative cosmological constant (with $L$ being the AdS radius), and $D_\mu = \partial_\mu - i q A_\mu$ is the covariant derivative with $q$ being the charge of the scalar field.
 The complex scalar field $\psi$ has mass $m$, and $A_\mu$ is the gauge field.